neomatrix369/chatbot-conversations/README.md

 See how you can make the different worlds chat to each other, go to [How to build and run the projects](./how-to-build-and-run-the-projects.md).

+You can also find out the underlying components that make up the NLP aspect of the chatbots there.

 ## Credits

 Credits to the original authors of the code (different projects) used in this project.